Quantum estimation bound of Gaussian matrix permanent: Introduction

-Troyansky and Tishby~\cite{Troyansky1996} showed how a Hermitian matrix permanent is expressed with an expectation value of a linear optical quantum observable.
-They concluded that exponentially many samples are needed to compute a permanent because the observable variance is significant.
-Note that the boson sampling device cannot be used to estimate permanents as the magnitudes are generally exponentially small.
-There are only a few efforts, as yet, to relate quantum circuit models to matrix permanents.
-Most of the studies focused on the computational hardness proof of computing permanents via the quantum circuit models~\cite{Rudolph2009,Aaronson2011hard}, which did not result in practical quantum algorithms for estimating matrix permanents.
+Troyansky and Tishby~\cite{Troyansky1996} demonstrated a connection between a Hermitian matrix permanent and the expectation value of a linear optical quantum observable.
+They found that computing the permanent requires exponentially many samples due to significant observable variance.
+Therefore, the boson sampling device is impractical in estimating permanents, moreover, the magnitudes are generally exponentially small.
+Although there have been limited attempts to link quantum circuit models to matrix permanents, most studies have focused on proving the computational hardness of computing permanents using quantum circuit models~\cite{Rudolph2009,Aaronson2011hard,Fefferman2017,Park2023}, rather than developing quantum algorithms for estimating matrix permanents.

-It is believed, although without proof, that even quantum computers are not expected to access the \#P-hard problem.
-Nevertheless, developing a quantum algorithm for approximating the matrix permanent is essential to locating bounded error quantum polynomial time (BQP) relative to the PH.
-The possible scenarios for quantum supremacy or quantum advantage would be the development of quantum algorithms with the polynomial time estimation or the subexponential time estimation of matrix permanents.
-To the best of our knowledge, no practical quantum algorithm has been reported for computing permanents yet.

-We transformed the well-known classical algorithm, Ryser's formula~\cite{Ryser1963}, computing an $N$-dimensional matrix permanent with an exponential cost $\mathcal{O}(N^{2}2^{N})$, to sums of $N$-th powers of a binary function.
-Without any approximations, the multiplicative error protocol is presented by using the linear combination of unitaries (LCU) technique~\cite{Childs2012,Berry2015,Low2019} and the multiplicative error quantum amplitude estimation method of Aaronson and Rall (AR)~\cite{Aaronson2020}.
-We showed that the multiplicative error estimation is possible for permanents of a special set of matrices.
-This opens the possibility that quantum computers would access the \#P-hard problem~\cite{Aaronson2011}; see Theorem 1 and Corollary 1.